ArweaveTeam/docs.arweave.org-info/mining/setup/migrating-config.md

     --mining.address En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI
 ```

 For list-heavy configurations, move the configuration into a YAML or JSON file.
-Lists and structured options such as storage modules *can* be passed as a single-quoted JSON value (`--peers.trusted '["a:1984", "b:1984"]'` - a repeated flag doesn't accumulate, the last occurrence wins), but a file is easier to read and maintain.
+Lists and structured options such as storage modules *can* be passed as a single-quoted JSON value (`--peers.trusted '["a:1984", "b:1984"]'` - a repeated flag doesn't accumulate, the last occurrence wins; see [Command-line Flags](configuration.md#3-command-line-flags)), but a file is easier to read and maintain.

 # 3. Gotchas